Supermagnum/fgcom-mumble/docs/TESTING_GUIDE.md

 **Why it matters**: Protects aviation communications from interference **Real example**: Testing that unauthorized people can't access the system

+### 9. **Fuzzing Tests (Advanced Security Testing)**
+**What it does**: Uses automated tools to find hidden security problems by sending random, malformed data to the system **Why it matters**: Discovers security vulnerabilities that normal testing might miss **Real example**: Sending corrupted radio data to see if the system crashes or gets hacked **How it works**:
+- Sends thousands of random inputs to find edge cases
+- Tests 15 different parts of the system simultaneously
+- Runs for 6 hours to find rare problems
+- Discovers buffer overflows and memory corruption issues

 ## How We Test

 ### **Automated Testing**